HeavyMedl/HowToJavaScript/README.md

 	request.send();
 	```

 Thats it!
-This will send a request to our server to grab `/views/partials/features.html`.
+This will send a request to our server asking it to grab `/views/partials/features.html`.
 Now lets actually implement this:

 ###Task 1: Use AJAX to replace the HTML inside `intern.html` with the partial `features.html`.
 ---